On Integer Programming, Discrepancy, and Convolution: Preliminaries

 There are matrices for which Spencer's bound is tight up to a constant factor.
 For specific matrices it might be lower.
 The linear dependency on $\Delta$, however, is required for any matrix $A$. \begin{lemma} For every matrix $A\in\mathbb R^{m\times n}$ with absolute value of an entry $\le \Delta$,

 \end{lemma} This can be seen by taking $I = \{i\}$ in the definition of $\mathrm{herdisc}(A)$ with $A_i$ being a column with an entry of absolute value $\Delta$.
-For specific matrices the dependency on $m$ can be lower than in Spencer's Theorem.
-For example, matrices with a small $\ell_1$ norm in every column yield better bounds. \begin{theorem}[Beck, Fiala~\cite{DBLP:journals/dam/BeckF81}] For every matrix $A\in\mathbb R^{m\times n}$, where the $\ell_1$ norm of each column is at most $t$,
+An example where the dependency on $m$ is lower than in Spencer's theorem are matrices with a small $\ell_1$ norm in every column. \begin{theorem}[Beck, Fiala~\cite{DBLP:journals/dam/BeckF81}] For every matrix $A\in\mathbb R^{m\times n}$, where the $\ell_1$ norm of each column is at most $t$ it holds that $\mathrm{herdisc}(A) < t$. \end{theorem}

-\end{theorem} Moving back to pseudo-polynomial integer programming, the first algorithm by Papadimitriou relies on the following bound on the $\ell_1$ norm of an optimal solution. \begin{lemma}[Papadimitriou~\cite{DBLP:journals/jacm/Papadimitriou81}] Let $\max\{c^T x : A x = b, x\in \mathbb Z^n_{\ge 0}\}$ be bounded and feasible.
-Then there exists an optimal solution $x^*$ with